Telephone1024/Training_Template/README.md

-# Training_tamplate
+# Training_template
-This is a common ML training_tamplate for myself
+This is a common ML training template for myself